toniilic/claude-client-gradio/README.md

-# Multi-Model Chatbot with LangChain
+# Multi-Model Chatbot with LangChain and Pinecone

-This project is a web-based client for interacting with the Claude 3.5 API, OpenAI API, and an open-source model using Gradio.
-It allows you to enter text prompts or upload CSV/TXT files to chat with different models, with optional context management to optimize responses.
+This project is a web-based client for interacting with the Claude 3.5 API, OpenAI API, DeepSeek-Coder-V2 model, and Pinecone using Gradio.
+It allows you to enter text prompts or upload CSV/TXT files to chat with different models, with optional context management and efficient data storage using Pinecone.

 ## Features

 - Text input for prompts with Claude
 - Text input for prompts with OpenAI (via LangChain)
-- Text input for prompts with an open-source model
+- Text input for prompts with DeepSeek-Coder-V2
 - CSV and TXT file upload for processing file content
 - Context-aware prompts using LangChain
 - Session management to maintain context
 - Responsive web interface using Gradio
 - Ability to switch between different models
+- Efficient data storage and retrieval using Pinecone

 ## Setup Instructions